sustrik/libdill/structured-concurrency.md

 }
 ```

 When worker coroutine is closed at point 2. it is still running.
 From that point on, all the blocking calls in the coroutine start to return `ECANCELED` error (point 3.)
+The call to `hclose()` won't finish until the worker coroutine exits.

 #### Parent waits for child